 The house was so perfect, with its glossy dark floors and marble countertops and sparkly glass doorknobs, that it felt like we were moving into a life-sized dollhouse.
 Even the last carpenter, who was still screwing in kitchen knobs as the movers unfurled a paper floor runner, was impressed.
 “This place turned out a lot better than I expected it to three months ago,” he said.

 The beauty of a remodel is you get to re-imagine your house.
-It's your chance to right all the wrongs and make it perfect.
-But then after you move into the perfect house, you may start noticing—little by little—that there are new things wrong.
+It’s your chance to right all the wrongs and make it perfect.
+But after you move into the perfect house, you may start noticing–little by little–that new things are wrong.
 Little things.
-Picky problems that could have been avoided if only you'd paid a tiny bit more attention during the actual remodel.
+Picky problems that could have been avoided if only you’d paid a tiny bit more attention during the actual remodel.

-Nine months later, for example, I already have a list of things I'd like to change.
+Within months, I have a list of things I’d like to change.
 Not a long list, mind you, or an urgent list, because my house is pretty wonderful.
-But the things on the list bug me for the simple reason that they exist.
+But the items on the list bug me for the simple reason that they exist.
 There should not be a list.
-Sometimes I sit outdoors on my beautiful new bluestone terrace, for instance, and I start to get irritated because there's no flower bed between the bluestone and the house.
+Sometimes I sit outdoors on my beautiful new bluestone terrace, for instance, and I start to get irritated because there’s no flower bed between the bluestone and the house.
 The pavers run right up to the wall.
 It looks stark.
 I think to myself, what idiot designed this?
 And the answer is me.

-Shouldn't I have gotten everything right the first time, when I was throwing around money like a Mrs. Rockefeller?
-Maybe that's asking too much.
-But I made certain mistakes that were avoidable, and I'm sharing them here in case you're about to embark on—or are in the middle of—your own remodel.
+Shouldn’t I have gotten everything right the first time?
+Maybe that’s asking too much.
+But I made certain mistakes that were avoidable, and I’m sharing them here in case you’re about to embark on–or are in the middle of–your own remodel.
 Here are ten ways to avoid feeling, after a few months, as if your redo needs a redo:

 Do you have a remodeling tip people should know?
 If so, please add it to the comments section below.